 This Mushroom Soup is exactly the type of recipe I'm talking about.
-It's thick, creamy, mushroomy and loaded with flavor.
+It's thick, creamy, mushroom, and loaded with flavor.

-Just give it a try and it'll quickly go in your lunch or dinner rotation.
+Just give it a try and it'll quickly go into your lunch or dinner rotation.

 In Ukraine, mushroom soups are typically prepared with Porcini mushrooms.
 They are rich and fragrant and there are literally hundreds of recipes with it.